 “Colin advised that instead of collar ties we use a flitch beam – steel sandwiched between timber – that runs underneath the ridge board which is in turn supported by posts on beams.
 This required some engineering as we had to sit it in the wall at first floor level.
 It was a trial and error operation and the only time we had a crane on site.”

-The day the crane came Tom, Patricia, their friend Ciarán Donnelly and Ed worked together to ensure it all went according to plan.
-“We had friends from London visit at different stages of the build,” relates Patricia, “to lend a hand, which was wonderful, but the day of the crane sticks out most in my mind.
+The day the crane came Matt, Imelda, their friend Ciarán Donnelly and Ed worked together to ensure it all went according to plan.
+“We had friends from London visit at different stages of the build,” relates Imelda, “to lend a hand, which was wonderful, but the day of the crane sticks out most in my mind.
 When we got the steel in place, with help from Ciarán and Ed, the feeling of gratefulness and relief was enormous.”

 - Plastering in this weather takes forever.
 Consider how long each task will reasonably take by speaking with suppliers and others who have gone through a similar process.